Campbell's: Foundation and early history

 In 1894, Campbell retired and Arthur Dorrance became the company president.
 Campbell reorganized into "Joseph Campbell & Co." in 1896.
 In 1897, John T. Dorrance, a nephew of company president Dorrance, began working for the company at a wage of $7.50 a week ($253 in 2022 dollars).
 Dorrance, a chemist with degrees from MIT and Göttingen University, Germany, developed a commercially viable method for condensing soup by halving the quantity of its heaviest ingredient: water.
 He went on to become president of the company from 1914 to 1930, eventually buying out the Campbell family.

 In 1898, Herberton Williams, a Campbell's executive, convinced the company to adopt a carnelian red and bright white color scheme, because he was taken by the crisp carnelian red color of the Cornell University football team's uniforms.
-To this day, the layout of the can, with its red and white design and the metallic bronze medal seal from the 1900 Paris Exhibition, has changed very little, with the exception of the French phrase on the top of the bronze seal that said "Exposition-Universelle-Internationale" which was changed to the English name of the exhibition as "Paris International Exposition".
+To this day, the layout of the can, with its red and white design and the metallic bronze medal seal from the 1900 Paris Exhibition, has changed very little, excepting the phrase atop the bronze seal, where the French-language "Exposition-Universelle-Internationale" was replaced with English-language "Paris International Exposition" in 1994.